-The right bedding can be this little slice of luxury that you give yourself after a long day.
+The right bedding along with the right bed can be this little slice of luxury that you give yourself after a long day.

 My Soulful Home understands that.
 This is why Kelly Wilkness goes on to also point out that the weave of the fabric has a lot to do with how the bed sheets feel.
 The weave falls into two types, sateen and percale sheets.
 So the thread count alone should not be the determining factor in your purchase.
 It’s best to feel both weaves and decide which one is the best feel for you.

 Most bedding is made from cotton, linen, or poly-blends.
 What is/are the healthy choices in bedding?
 Polyester blends should be avoided.
 Poly fiber tends to make your body feel hot.
 It feels like an artificial fiber.
 Cotton and linen are two good natural material choices.